NVIDIA/nvbmc-docs/designs/oem/Nvidia/BFB-fw-update-via-redfish.md

 ...
 .ActiveState                        property  s               "active"                                 emits-change
 ```
+Note that it is under user's responsibility to first disable the RShim on the host before enabling the BMC RShim.

-Givan that this API is platform-specific, its implementation will be protected with an 'ifdef' and only compiled when the right flag is added.
+Given that this API is platform-specific, its implementation will be protected with an 'ifdef'
+BMCWEB_ENABLE_NVIDIA_OEM_BF_PROPERTIES and only compiled when the right flag is added.

 ### Server-Client Mutual Authentication
 #### PublicKeyExchange